labs14-pawsitive/front-end/README.md

 -    View summary of operations including total animals, donations, and total applications
 -    Add and edit rescue contacts and locations
 -    Add, edit, view animals for animal locator site
--    Internal notes on each animal
+-    Internal notes for each animal
 -    View, update status and internal notes for applications received

 #### Animal Locator
 -   Visitors can search for pets based on zip code radius and animal type
--   Results page gives visitors an option to narrow their search by breed, size, gender, coat length and age of animals
+-   Results page gives visitors an option to narrow their search by breed, size, gender, coat length and age of animal
 -  Detailed animal page shows more info about each animal and allows vistors to complete an adoption application, donate, and follow the animal
 -  Detailed page about each rescue organization with contact info and list of their animals